-- Informational reports detailing benefits foreign assets and ownership in various foreign assets:
+Informational reports for benefits and ownership in various foreign assets:

-- FBAR – Report of Foreign Bank and Financial Accounts FinCen 114 (formerly TD-F 90-22.1) for all foreign bank accounts, pension accounts, trust accounts, insurance accounts, in which you have a financial or beneficial interest in or signature authority over the account if the aggregate balance of all your accounts exceeds $10,000 at any time during the year.
+- FBAR – Report of Foreign Bank and Financial Accounts FinCen 114 (formerly TD-F 90-22.1) for all foreign bank accounts, pension accounts, trust accounts and insurance accounts in which you have a financial or beneficial interest in or signature authority over the account, if the aggregate balance of all your accounts exceeds $10,000 at any time during the year.

 - Statement of Specified Foreign Financial Assets – Form 8938.
 Different rules apply for individuals living in the US and US persons living abroad if you have specified foreign financial assets.
 This form is in addition to the reporting of your FBAR.

 - Informational reports detailing ownership or beneficial interest in foreign corporations, partnerships, trusts and estates